Skip to main content Skip to footer

 Conclusion

-As you can see, you can build a very powerful and versatile Vue dropdown with Wijmo's ComboBox.
-This article scratches the surface of what you can do with the ComboBox; if you'd like more information, we've got demos, documentation, and API references for developers to use.
-If you'd like to download the finished application, you can find it here.
+As you can see, building a powerful and versatile JavaScript dropdown with Wijmo's ComboBox is simple.
+This article only scratches the surface of what you can do with the ComboBox.
+If you'd like more information, check out our demosdocumentation, and API references.

 Happy coding!